 Nonsteroidal anti-inflammatory drugs (NSAIDs) are also capable of injuring the liver.
 That may be why your doctor asked you to refrain from drugs like ibuprofen (Advil, Motrin IB) or naproxen (Aleve).

-Dozens of other medications have also been linked to liver damage.
+Dozens of other medications have also been linked to hepatic damage.
 They include methotrexate, prescribed for psoriasis as well as cancer and rheumatoid arthritis.
 Antifungal medicines like ketoconazole and terbinafine can also raise liver enzymes.
 So can statins to lower cholesterol, along with many blood pressure medications and antidepressants.

 Some Other Drugs That May Affect the Liver: